8 ways to make your home loan more affordable

 4. Refinance or Repricing your home loan

-- Refinancing - Convert your HDB home loan at 2.6% per annum to a bank loan which could offer a lower interest rate due to the prevailing low interest rate environment.
+- Refinancing - Convert your HDB home loan at 2.6% per annum to a bank loan which could offer a lower interest rate.
 It also means you could switch one bank loan to another bank loan to achieve savings.

 - Repricing - Switch your current home loan package to another package in the same bank.
 The good thing about repricing is some banks offer a one-time repricing offer so you can switch to another package for free.
 But do take note that not all banks offer that so please check before switching.